How to apply for the Industrial Heat Recovery Support (IHRS) programme.

 The application process has 4 steps which can take up to 4 weeks (not including assessment):

-- it will take approximately 2 weeks to provide feedback on the Checkpoint forms, following which you complete the Application Workbook
+- it takes approximately 2 weeks to provide feedback on the Checkpoint forms, following which you complete the Application Workbook

-- assessment, notification and signing the Grant Offer Letter and Grant Funding Agreement will take up to 2 months
+- assessment, notification and signing the Grant Offer Letter and Grant Funding Agreement takes up to 2 months

 The Programme Guidance Note provides an overview of the IHRS and the Questions and Answers document is updated regularly: